Colleen Dewhurst: Career

-One of her most significant stage roles was in the 1974 Broadway revival of O'Neill's A Moon for the Misbegotten as Josie Hogan, for which she won a Tony Award.
+One of her more significant stage roles was in the 1974 Broadway revival of O'Neill's A Moon for the Misbegotten as Josie Hogan, for which she won a Tony Award.
 She previously won the Tony Award for Best Featured Actress in 1961 for All the Way Home.
 She later played Katharina in a 1956 production of Taming of the Shrew for Joseph Papp.
 She (as recounted in her posthumous obituary in collaboration with Tom Viola) wrote:

 With Brooks Atkinson's blessing, our world changed overnight.
 Suddenly in our audience of neighbors in T-shirts and jeans appeared men in white shirts, jackets and ties and ladies in summer dresses.
 We were in a hit that would have a positive effect on my career, as well as Joe's, but I missed the shouting.

 She played Shakespeare's Cleopatra and Lady Macbeth for Papp and years later, Gertrude in a production of Hamlet at the Delacorte Theatre in Central Park.

 She appeared in the Alfred Hitchcock Presents episode Night Fever in 1965 and with Ingrid Bergman in More Stately Mansions on Broadway in 1967.
 José Quintero directed her in O'Neill's Long Day's Journey into Night and Mourning Becomes Electra.
-She appeared in Edward Albee's adaptation of Carson McCullers' Ballad of the Sad Cafe and as Martha in a Broadway revival of Who's Afraid of Virginia Woolf, opposite Ben Gazzara which Albee directed.
+She appeared in Edward Albee's adaptation of Carson McCullers' Ballad of the Sad Cafe and as Martha in a Broadway revival of Who's Afraid of Virginia Woolf?, with Ben Gazzara which Albee directed.

 She appeared in 1962 as Joanne Novak in the episode "I Don't Belong in a White-Painted House" in the medical drama The Eleventh Hour, starring Wendell Corey and Jack Ging.
 Dewhurst appeared opposite her then husband, Scott, in a 1971 television adaptation of Arthur Miller's The Price, on Hallmark Hall of Fame, and an anthology series.
 There is another television recording of them together when she played Elizabeth Proctor to the unfaithful John in Miller's The Crucible (with Tuesday Weld).
 In 1977, Woody Allen cast her in his film Annie Hall as Annie's mother.